bitwarden/passwordless-docs/src/guide/self-hosting/configuration.md

 docker exec -it {name-of-container} cat /app/Api/mail.md
 ```

+If you provide a directory for the application configuration to be stored in on your machine, the `mail.md` file will be located there.

 It's recommended you configure the SMTP parameters below:

 | Key                  | Default | Required | Description                                                                             |